 Thin-film materials, Optoelectronics, and Applications

 Welcome to our homepage!
 We are a research group in the Department of Electrical and Computer Engineering at the University of Utah, located in beautiful Salt Lake City, Utah.
-We develop optoelectronic devices in atomically-thin materials such as graphene, transition metal dichalcogenides, complex oxides, topological insulators, and their heterostructures.
+We develop (opto)electronic devices in atomically-thin materials such as graphene and transition metal dichalcogenides, complex oxides, topological insulators, and their heterostructures.
 We also study non-traditional transport phenomena such as electron-plasma waves and resonant-tunneling, and harness these into device applications.
 We also develop methods for the design of novel optical components and devices enabling extreme performance.
 Our main research interest is on the terahertz and far-infrared regions of the spectrum, but we are also interested in exploring materials and devices at RF, mid-IR, and UV frequencies.
-Our research is funded by the National Science Fundation (NSF) and the Office of Naval Research (ONR), and the Air Force Office of Scientific Research (AFOSR).
+Our research is funded by the National Science Foundation (NSF), the Office of Naval Research (ONR), and the Air Force Office of Scientific Research (AFOSR).

 About Prof. Berardi Sensale-Rodriguez